Counterattack drill – Chasing from behind

 • Running at speed with the ball

 • Tackling from behind.
-It should be the last resort, but players need to master it (see how to tackle correctly).
+It should be the last resort, but players must master it (see how to tackle correctly).

 • Team coordination (both strikers and defenders)